Interior & Exterior Home Painting Tips

 SATIN FINISHES, with a low sheen, combine the best features of flat and gloss finishes, such as hiding surface imperfections and resisting dirt collection.

-GLOSS AND HIGH GLOSS ENAMEL FINISHES are best for highlighting details, such as window frames, doors, and trim.
+GLOSS AND HIGH GLOSS ENAMEL FINISHES, are best for highlighting details, such as window frames, doors, and trim.
 These finishes resist dirt collection and are easier to clean.

-transparent stains highlight the wood by enriching its natural grain and texture.
+SOLID COLOUR STAINS, have the ability to cover wood blemishes and unsightly grains.
+Semi-Transparent stains highlight the wood by enriching its natural grain and texture.
 Both stains protect wood surfaces from water damage, rot, and deterioration.

 STAINS, unlike conventional house paint, penetrate the wood.
 Semi-transparent stains highlight wood by enriching its natural grain and texture.
 Stained wood is top coated with a semi-gloss or gloss varnish or polyurethane to protect the wood.

-Prep Tips for an Interior Paint Job
+Preparation Tips for an Interior Paint Job

 To help you decide what’s best for your project, consider this: